Estimated reading time: 3 minutes

-Research your options
+Research your options.

 When looking at equipment vendors, check to see if they have the latest makes and models of what you are interested in.
 In addition, find out if they offer convenient purchasing options in-house.
 As for service vendors, look for those with experience, results, and reasonable pricing.
-Industry experience is a plus, too.
+Of course, industry experience is a plus, too.

-Contact your potential vendors
+Contact potential equipment vendors.

-Once your initial research phase is complete, it’s time to reach out to the vendors on your shortlist.
-Contact them via phone or email to let them know you are interested in their business, and explain what your specific needs are.
-Vendor representatives who take the time to answer your questions, and whose companies fit the criteria you are looking for, should be invited to for a one-on-one meeting.
+Once your initial research phase is complete, it is time to reach out to the vendors on your shortlist.
+Contact them via phone or email to let them know you are interested in their business and explain your specific needs.
+Vendor representatives who take the time to answer your questions and whose companies fit the criteria you are looking for should be invited for a one-on-one meeting.

-Make the right decision
+Make the right decision.

-After meeting with prospective vendors, it’s time to make a decision.
-This is something you should take very seriously, as the vendors you work with will play a key role in your company’s growth and profits.
+After meeting with prospective equipment vendors, it is time to decide.
+You should take this very seriously, as the vendors you work with can play a crucial role in your business’s growth and profits.
 If you make an ill-informed decision without reviewing your notes, you might have to change vendors again.
-This can lead to wasted time, as you will need to go through the entire research and discovery process again.
+This can lead to wasted time, as you must go through the entire research and discovery process again.

-Set realistic expectations
+Set realistic expectations.